paragpathak2006/unsigned_distance_function/README.md

 Go over all the points and faces to find the minimum possible distance dmin  between target point and mesh points.
 ## Spatial indexing approach
 Recommended approach of indexing is using octree, but in our case were going to implement a simple space map to spatially Index the mesh points.
 After indexing, find all the points and faces in a β sphere to minimize list of candidate Points to search.
 Spatial indexing using CUDA, requires us to implement unordered map using CUDA.
 A vectorized unordered map is implemented using an additional vector container for storing indexes.
 The program is supposed to handle each spatial index on an individual CUDA thread.
-However, the process of indexing is still serial, as we have assumed this will not be repeated and is not time-constrained.
 CUDA streams can be used to further enhance the concurrency of the data transfer process.
 ![image](https://github.com/paragpathak2006/CudaRuntime1/assets/31978917/b0443065-ff67-4f37-af8e-55b95cbc5726)

+## Parallel indexing of Points
+The process of indexing is also parallized using thrust.
+This is done using sorting a point_indexes using as keys point_wise_bucket_index array.
+Then counting deferences in bucket indexes accross two consecutive elmenents to update correct buckets using cuda.

 ## Parallel Hashmap
 A parallelized version of Hashing was also implemented.